 - Position the patient and the height of the bed comfortable to the physician who will insert the tube.
 Align the patient’s head in a neutral position.
 Hyperextended the head to a comfortable degree.

 - Consider premedication, optional for most patients-usually given 2-3 minutes prior to induction.
 Prepare and administer the sedative medication as ordered by the physician.

 - Prepare the laryngoscope and blades.
 Ensure that the batteries and bulbs are working.
 Ask the physician what size or type of blade he/she preferred to use.

 - Assist the physician during insertion.
 When the tube is already in place, inflate the cuff to the desired cuff pressure using a syringe.
 Check the tube position and the level in the lip line (e.g. 20 cm, 21 cm, 22 cm, and 23 cm)

-- Fix the tube in place partially using tape, to ensure that the tube is steady.
+- Fix the tube in place partially using tape or tie, to ensure that the tube is steady.
 Assessment should be done first if the tube is in the correct place.

-- Continue to oxygenate the patient using bag-valve or the manual resuscitator.
+- Continue to oxygenate the patient using bag-valve or manual resuscitator.

 - Verify the tube position immediately.
 Auscultate both lung fields.
 Assess if both chests are rising equally.